 Harmony Headlands State Park preserves an undeveloped parcel of Pacific coast in California, United States.
 It is located in San Luis Obispo County on Highway 1 between the towns of Cayucos and Harmony.
 The 748acre park was established in 2003.
 However bureaucratic difficulties delayed opening the park to the public until November 2008.
 The Cayucos Land Conservancy helped facilitate and fund the park's development.Harmony Headlands State Park is open for day-use only.
 Amenities are limited to a small parking area, portable toilet, and a 1.5mi trail.
 The trail leads through a marine terrace grassland with views of the Pacific Ocean.
 Volunteers provide assistance and interpretation in the otherwise unstaffed park.HistoryThe present-day state park was a part of Rancho San Geronimo, an 1842 Mexican land grant.
 In 1865 an American settler bought the Rancho, and it passed through various owners until the Storni family bought a 750acre parcel in 1912.
 The Stornis operated a dairy farm here until the mid 1960s.
 In 1975 the Storni Ranch was sold to developers, who hoped to subdivide the property into home sites.
-The project fell through, and the property was then bought by the American Land Conservancy in 2003, who in turn sold it to California State Parks.Plan to visit Harmony Headlands State Park and other customer-reviewed, writer-recommended Harmony attractions using our Harmony tourist route planner.
+The project fell through, and the property was then bought by the American Land Conservancy in 2003, who in turn sold it to California State Parks.Our Harmony trip itinerary maker tool makes visiting Harmony Headlands State Park and other Harmony attractions simple, and helps you make a travel plan personal to you.

 Unable to display map at this time.
 Please try again later.

 We enjoyed our walk here - though our guidebook had suggested the coast here was "most impressive" - and it wasn't that stunning!
 But we did have an enjoyable walk along the path to the coast, though ... more »